joncoop/odin/README.md

 - 0.9.1 - Responsive utilities rewritten to hide on size-and-up and size-and-down.
 Show classes removed.
 (2017-01-29)
 - 0.9.2 - Evenly spaced navbar links are working.
 Not super pleased with the implementation, still incompatible with responsive features.
 (2017-01-29)
 - 0.9.3 - Fixed z-index bug with slideout menus.
 (2017-01-30)
+- 0.9.4 - Fixed another z-index bug with slideout menus.
+Fix Firefox/IE slideout navbar layout quirks.
+(2017-01-30)

 ## To do

 ### for v1.0
-- Include .h1, .h2, ... classes for making content look like headings when not use semantically.
-(For example, site titles.)
-- Fix Firefox slideout navbar layout quirks.
-Possibly simplify navbar markup.
+- Possibly simplify navbar markup.
 Make evenly spaced navbar compatible with responsive features.
 - Remove JQuery dependency for slideout menu.
 - General code cleanup, clean up color palette, minor styling tweaks, bug fixes.
 - Document the CSS really nicely, add some licensing info in the comments.